durudex/durudex-docs/docs/dev/api/user.md

 }
 ```

-You will be refunded the authentication tokens of your account
+You will be refunded the authentication tokens of your account.

 ## Authorization